Platform Overview

 Once I crossed $49.99, the numbers didn’t shift much, at least not in a way I could pin down.
 The timers made it clear these offers don’t stick around for long, but I haven’t tracked how often they cycle out yet.

-FunzCity splits its currency into two: Fun Coins (FC), which you purchase, and City Coins (CC), which are bundled in or awarded through activity.
+FunzCity splits its currency into two: Fun Coins (FC), which you can purchase, and City Coins (CC), which are bundled in or awarded through activity.

 FC goes toward regular game play.
 CC doesn’t work the same way — it only kicks in for prize eligibility, and it’s locked behind one full use in eligible sweepstakes online games before it counts for anything else.